nixworks/public/news/2017/10/20/README.md

 ##### Czech legislative election, 2017
 ### [Voters in the Czech Republic go to the polls to elect new members of the Chamber of Deputies. ](/news/2017/10/20/voters-in-the-czech-republic-go-to-the-polls-to-elect-new-members-of-the-chamber-of-deputies.md)
-_Context: Czech Republic, Czech legislative election, 2017, Chamber of Deputies_
+_Context: Czech legislative election, 2017, Chamber of Deputies, Czech Republic_

 ##### Brexit
 ### [The European Union heads of state prepare to start negotiations on a future UK-EU trade agreement in December, depending on progress with the financial "exit bill" negotiations by then. ](/news/2017/10/20/the-european-union-heads-of-state-prepare-to-start-negotiations-on-a-future-ukaeu-trade-agreement-in-december-depending-on-progress-with.md)